 My Life Before My Suicide Attempt

-I have always had trouble with depression.
-For as long as I can remember – I don’t even really know life without it.
-Or the mania that keeps me awake and has given me the ability to over-perform at many tasks to the point of exhaustion.
+I have always been in trouble with depression.
+At least for as long as I can remember, as a result I don’t even know life without it.
+As well as the mania that keeps me awake and has given me the ability to over-perform at many tasks to the point of exhaustion.
 Bipolar disorder… It is a vicious cycle of ups and downs that are out of my control.

-Up until I came out of the hospital, I never really spoke about my troubles.
-Not that I didn’t trust, I just did not want to burden anyone.
-I still don’t.
-But I can say now that I am a teacup, and a cup can only hold so much, yet I don’t want to talk.
+Up until I got out of the hospital I never really spoke about my troubles.
+Not that I didn’t trust people around me… I just did not want to burden anyone.
+And I still feel that I am annoying.
+I know that I am a teacup, and a cup can only hold so much, yet I don’t want to talk.
 As human beings, it is vital to talk to others.
 I wish that I had accepted sooner that was not meant to carry the boulders on my chest as a secret.

 My Life and My Frustration With It